+Main technique:

+• Adding domain knowledge.

+• We use computer Go as an example here.

+Refinements come from machine learning and/or deep learning via training and predicting.

-- Main technique: - Adding domain knowledge. - We use computer Go as an example here. - Refinements come from off-line training. - During the expansion phase: - ▶ Special case: open game. - ▶ General case: use domain knowledge to expand only the nodes that are meaningful with respect to the game considered, e.g., Go. - During the simulation phase: try to find a better simulation policy. - ▶ Simulation balancing for getting a better playout policy. - ▶ Other techniques are also known. - Learning of board evaluations, not just good moves. - ▶ Combined with UCB score to form a better estimation on how good or bad the current position is. - ▶ To start a simulation with a good prior knowledge. - ▶ To end the simulation earlier when something very bad or very good happened in the middle.
+- During the expansion phase:

+- ▷ Special case: open game.

+- ▷ General case: use domain knowledge to expand only the nodes that are meaningful with respect to the game considered, e.g., Go.

+• During the simulation phase: try to find a better simulation policy.

+- ▷ Simulation balancing for getting a better playout policy. - ▷ Other techniques are also known.

+Prediction of board evaluations, not just good moves.

+- Combined with UCB score to form a better estimation on how good or bad the current position is. - ▷ To start a simulation with a good prior knowledge. - ▷ To end a simulation earlier when something very bad or very good has already happened.